Nanoptera in a Period-2 Toda Chain: Period-2 Toda Lattice

 \subsection{Late-Order Terms}

-As we discussed in Section \ref{Method}, we need to ascertain the behavior of the terms in the series (\ref{2.1 series}) in the limit that $j \rightarrow \inf$ to determine the exponentially-small component of the solution.
+As we discussed in Section \ref{Method}, we need to ascertain the behavior of the terms in the series (\ref{2.1 series}) in the limit that $j \rightarrow \inf$ to determine the exponentially small component of the solution.
 Unfortunately, it is difficult to exactly compute even the first correction term of the series.
-Instead, we follow the process described by Chapman et al. \cite{Chapman1} and apply a factorial-over-power ansatz similar to equation \eqref{ch1:ansatz} to approximate these late-order terms in the $j\rightarrow \inf$ limit.
-Hence, we assume that the late-order terms are given by a sum of expressions with the form
+We note from (\ref{2.2 LOT1},\ref{2.2 LOT2}) that obtaining the behavior of $y_j$ and $z_j$ for large $j$ requires differentiating $z_{j-1}$ twice.
+This suggests that we will encounter repeated differentiations of the form discussed in Section \ref{Method}.
+Consequently, we follow the process described by Chapman et al. \cite{Chapman1} and apply a factorial-over-power ansatz similar to equation \eqref{ch1:ansatz} to approximate these late-order terms in the $j\rightarrow \inf$ limit.

+We must proceed with care, as (\ref{2.2 LOT1},\ref{2.2 LOT2}) are differential--difference equations; however, the method devised by Chapman et al. \cite{Chapman1} was developed for differential equations.
+Fortunately, in our subsequent analysis, we will see that the difference terms decouple at relevant orders of $j$ in the limit that $j \rightarrow \inf$, and that the method of \cite{Chapman1} may be applied in straightforward fashion to the expression that remains.